Hacktoberfest/hacktoberfest-2022/README.md

 ## Contributing

 If you're looking to contribute to the website, please take a look through the open issues to see what needs to be done.
-If you've found something you think needs a change, please open an issue first to discuss it with the maintainers.
+If you've discovered something you think needs a change that is not covered by an existing issue, please open an issue first to discuss it with the maintainers.
 We generally will not accept pull requests without an associated issue that has been discussed.

-While the website is open-source, we won't be able to accept all changes.
-We're looking for changes that improve the user experience on the site, or fix bugs/typos.
-We're not looking for changes that modifying the branding or change how Hacktoberfest as a whole operates.
+While the website is open-source, we are unable to accept all changes.
+We're looking for changes that improve the user experience on the site or fix bugs/typos.
+We're not looking for changes that modify the branding or change how Hacktoberfest operates as a whole.

 ## Configuration

 The website uses a [`config.js`](src/lib/config.js) file to store common configuration values.
 When developing, you may need to change these values to view different states of the website.
-These can be changed in the file itself, or by setting the equivalent environment variables.
+These can be changed in the file itself or by setting the equivalent environment variables.

 Primarily, these variables control the "state" of the site, such as whether